 Market Commentary from Kottke Commodities – Commodity Capital CTA – Kenneth Stein

-In a word, “fracking,” the new drilling technique that reduced petroleum from over $100/bbl less than two years ago to under $40 today, and natural gas from over $4 per thousand cubic feet to under $2.
+All grain-market analysts pay careful attention to the price of soybeans relative to corn, the two main alternatives for the farmland between Nebraska and Ohio so prominent in world food production.
+A 2.3 corn-to-soybeans ratio has always been near, if not above, the “indifference point” for the average farmer.
+The price ratio on the date of the USDA survey was about that, but its shocking results showed corn to be far more attractive than soybeans, setting previous cost assumptions on their ear.
+That the equivalent price of soybeans over corn, in competition for land use, now appears to have abruptly leapfrogged to 2.4 may seem a trifle – but it’s of great import to food economics.
+What happened to make 2016 so different?
+In a word, “fracking” is the new drilling technique that reduced petroleum from over $100/bbl less than two years ago to under $40 today and natural gas from over $4 per thousand cubic feet to under $2.
 Beyond today’s price, this technique has put a lid on energy prices because more wells can easily and quickly be brought on stream if price rallies – in contrast with “the sky’s the limit” on energy prices that bedeviled forward price expectations and affected investment decisions for the last half-century.
 That, and not the ’08 recession or subsequent eclipse of actual business activity by that of central bankers, is the lead economic story so far in the 21st century.

-The most important single plant nutrient is nitrogen, required for corn but unneeded by soybeans which fix it from the atmosphere.
+The key to today’s super-high plant yields required to feed a growing population demanding improved diets is fertilizer.
+It’s the basis of the “green revolution,” which not only ended millennia of hunger, malnutrition, and frequent starvation in the Indian subcontinent into the 1960s and beyond but turned it into a net wheat exporter at present.
+It’s one of the 20th century’s triumphant (and American) stories that earned Norman Borlaug a Nobel Prize.
+The most crucial single plant nutrient is nitrogen, required for corn but unneeded by soybeans which fix it from the atmosphere.
 High-nitrogen fertilizer is produced from natural gas, and corn needs other compounds derived from petroleum.
-The diesel required by tractors and farm implements is of course a variable factor.
-Prices of these expensive major inputs to corn production have all declined, making it much cheaper to grow, both in dollars and compared to soybeans.
+The diesel required by tractors and farm implements is, of course, a variable factor.
+Prices of these expensive major inputs to corn production have all declined, making it much cheaper to grow in dollars than soybeans.